racersmith/keychain/README.md

 # Keychain
 The idea of keychain is to simplify the access to data in an Anvil App that is using [routing](https://github.com/anvil-works/routing) by using data keys that are consistent between page, client and server.
 Keychain automatically fetches any cached data on the client side then requests any missing data from the server in a single round-trip server call.

 ## What does Keychain do?
-Keychain takes the common usage of data binding from a form's item attribute ie. `self.item['name']` and extends this to defining what data a form requires, caching, and retriving missing data from the server.
+Keychain takes the common usage of data binding from a form's item attribute ie. `self.item['name']` and extends this to defining what data a form requires, caching and retrieving missing data from the server.
 The data key `name` in this example, is data definition throughout these places.

 Keychain automatically finds the data from `loader_args['nav_context']`, keyring's client cache, and finally, requesting